Court to deliver judgment in suit seeking Oyetola’s disqualification July 14 - Realnews Magazine

 Calling the attention of the court to two exhibits in support of his argument, including Exhibit F, he argued that Governor Oyetola was still a member of the CECPC as at the time the Feb.
 19 primary was conducted.

-He further argued that neither Oyetola nor APC protested that the governor was not a member of the party’s committee set up by the National Executive Council (NEC) when the matter was filed.
+He further argued that neither Oyetola nor APC protested that the governor was not a member of the party’s committee set up by the National Executive Council (N

-The senior lawyer, who said the resignation latter was a backdated one, urged the court to grant all their reliefs.

-According to him, both the plaintiff and the 2 defendant (Oyetola) have equal right to vie for this position.